mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and several sealed storage containers to store them in.
 Its advanced life-support gear is designed to make operating in the suit very comfortable.
-The suit closely monitors the occupant’s vital signs and has internal injectors to provide first aid, anti-rad medicine and stimulants for long EVAs.
+The suit closely monitors the occupant's vital signs and has internal injectors to provide first aid, anti-rad medicine and stimulants for long EVAs.